Saudi blogger Raif Badawi goes on prison hunger strike | DW | 20.09.2019

 Saudi dissident Raif Badawi has started a hunger strike as the conditions of his imprisonment have reportedly worsened.
 The blogger had been arrested and lashed for insulting the country's strict interpretation of Islam.

-Imprisoned blogger Raif Badawi has launched a hunger strike over mistreatment by the Saudi prison officials, his wife said on Twitter on Friday.
+Imprisoned blogger Raif Badawi has launched a hunger strike over mistreatment by the Saudi prison officials, his wife Ensaf Haidar said on Twitter on Friday.

 She added that officials have so far failed to respond, but "the prison director wants Raif to continue the strike!!!"